Micro-Holding-Co-Ownership/micro-holding-co-ownership.github.io/README.md

 This project is part of [squatup](https://github.com/SquatUp/roadmap/issues/6)

 # roadmap
-create and manage your one-person micro holding company
+Goal: create and manage your one-person micro holding company and connect to muptiple Open collectives

 ## modules
 * [`microholding`](https://github.com/Micro-Holding-Co-Ownership/microholding) (create and manage your one-person micro holding company)